ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Use variables in prompts

 To reuse prompts and make it more dynamic use variables in the prompt, which can be changed for different inputs.
-E.g. as shown in Table 20, a prompt which gives facts about a city.
+E.g. a prompt which gives facts about a city.
 Instead of hardcoding the city name in the prompt, use a variable.
 Variables can save you time and effort by allowing you to avoid repeating yourself.
 If you need to use the same piece of information in multiple prompts, you can store it in a variable and then reference that variable in each prompt.
 This makes a lot of sense when integrating prompts into your own applications.

 ```
 -------